How not to get DECLINE on your mortgage application

 3. Mortgage affordability

-When applying for a mortgage a lender will ask about your monthly outgoings, loans, credit cards debt, childcare costs, and if you have any student loan left to repay to check if you can afford the mortgage.
+When applying for a mortgage a lender will ask about your monthly outgoings, loans, credit card debt, childcare costs, and if you have any student loan left to repay to check if you can afford the mortgage.

 Before we apply to any lender, we will analyse your affordability.
 This means looking at your income and outgoings to see how much money is left each month to cover the mortgage payments.
-The affordability will have calculated in the potential rise in interest rates (called stress rate) and how it would affect your ability to pay.
+The affordability will be calculated in the potential rise in interest rates (called stress rate) and how it would affect your ability to pay.
 If the mortgage is unaffordable it will be declined.

 We will look at several lenders to check their affordability rules and choose one that would fit your requirements.
 However, sometimes the loan will be simply unaffordable and we would advise you to find a cheaper property.